CA-G12/AliShbair-Reddit/README.md

 ## Description

-This application is a place where you can freely share your thouths and what ever comes to your mind, with people that have different intrests and background, just enjoy your time and start posting and interact with other people.
+This application is a place where you can freely share your thougths and what ever comes to your mind, with people that have different interests and backgrounds, just enjoy your time and start posting and interacting with other people.

 ## Live Link
 You can check the website [Here](https://reddit-clone-alishbair.herokuapp.com/).